theninthsky/client-side-rendering/README.md

 This method completely surpasses any network conditions, it even allows our app to be available while offline (within the SWR allowed time period), and all of this without even compromising on the freshness of the app shell.

-Many popular websites implement app-shell SWR including Twitter, CodeSandbox and Photopea.
+Many popular websites such as Twitter, CodeSandbox and Photopea implement SWR in their app shell.

 There are two ways to achieve SWR in web applications: